 Albufeira is undoubtedly one of the more touristy towns in the Algarve but that doesn’t mean it lacks charm or places of interest.
-There are many wonderful things to do in Albufeira to suit all ages and tastes, making it a popular base for many holiday-makers and longer-term residents.
+On my many visits I’ve found loads of wonderful things to do in Albufeira to suit all ages and tastes, making it a popular base for many holiday-makers and longer-term residents.

 As well as the historical, archaeological and architectural features in the old town and the beautiful beaches, there are a few art galleries and some quality crafts shops among the plethora of tackier souvenirs.